Clinical Nutrition Student Handbook

 Logging onto Online Classes

-The graduate credit components of the courses require use of Blackboard for accessing the course materials and submission of assignments.
-To use online services you will need your NYIT student ID.
-The courses you are registered for will not show up on your Blackboard page until the first day of school.
-Many instructors do list their textbooks in advance so this information may be accessible before the start of the semester.
+To use online services, you will need your NYIT student ID.
+The courses you are registered for will not show up on your Canvas page until the first day of school.
+Many instructors do list their textbooks in advance so this information may be accessible in advance of the start of the semester.

 If you are uncertain about taking a course after you've registered for it, please contact your advisor by phone or email to discuss the matter.
-Once you've logged in and participated, you are considered as having attended the class, which will affect your refund if you decide to drop the course during the first three weeks of the course.
+Once you've logged in and participated, you are considered as having attended the class, which will affect your refund if you decide to drop the course during the first three weeks.

 All students registered in online courses have virtual access to our library.
-When accessing the library from outside of NYIT, you may be prompted at some points for log in information.
-This is the same log in you use to access NYIT email.
+When accessing the library from outside of NYIT, you may be prompted at some points for login information.
+This is the same info you use to access NYIT email.

 You can go to the library by: